Nonlinear Lebesgue spaces: Dense subspaces, completeness and separability: Characterization of completeness and separability

 Hence, $f$ even belongs to $\cLph(M,N)$ and, by Lebesgue's dominated convergence theorem \cite[Theorem~2.4.5]{cohn2013measure}, $f_n\to f$ in $\cLph(M,N)$ as $n\to\infty$. \end{proof}

 The reverse implication can be proved when restricting to a measure $\mu_M$ that is not purely infinite.

 \begin{proposition}[Completeness of the target space] Let $h\in L^0(M,N)$ and $p\in [1,\infty]$.
 Suppose that $\mu_M$ is not purely infinite.
-Then, if $\Lph(M,N)$ is complete, so is $N$. \end{proposition} \begin{remark}[Why it fails when $\mu_M$ is purely infinite] When $\lvert N\rvert = 1$, $\Lph(M,N)$ is trivial (see \cref{prop:trivial_lebesgue}), it is complete, but so is $N$ (since it contains a single element).
-Thus, the result holds in this case.
-However, when $\mu_M$ is purely infinite and $\lvert N\rvert > 1$, we know that $\Lph(M,N)$ remains trivial, hence complete, regardless of the nature of the target space $N$.
-In particular, $N$ can be chosen noncomplete. \end{remark} \begin{proof} By \cref{cor:closed_embedding_target}, $N$ embeds isometrically to a closed subset of $\Lph(M,N)$, thus is complete \cite[(3.14.5)]{dieudonne1960treatise}. \end{proof}
+Then, if $\Lph(M,N)$ is complete, so is $N$. \end{proposition} \begin{remark}[Why it fails when $\mu_M$ is purely infinite] When $\lvert N\rvert = 1$, $\Lph(M,N)$ is trivial (\cref{prop:trivial_lebesgue}), hence complete, but so is $N$ (since it contains a single element).
+Thus, the conclusion of \cref{prop:completeness_lebesgue} holds in that case.
+However, when $\mu_M$ is purely infinite and $\lvert N\rvert > 1$, we know that $\Lph(M,N)$ remains trivial (\cref{prop:trivial_lebesgue}), hence complete, regardless of the nature of the target space $N$.
+In particular, $N$ can be chosen noncomplete. \end{remark} \begin{proof} By \cref{cor:closed_embedding_target}, $N$ is isometric to a closed subset of $\Lph(M,N)$, thus is complete \cite[(3.14.5)]{dieudonne1960treatise}. \end{proof}

 As a consequence of \cref{prop:completeness_lebesgue,prop:completeness_target}, the completeness of nonlinear Lebesgue spaces with non-purely infinite measure is entirely characterized by the completeness of their target space.